Canadian Latvian Archive and Museum

 The archive project group met for the first time on August 15, 2013, and started the work of collecting materials from Latvians in Canada.
 The LNFC Board confirmed it as an official project and gave it the name Canada Latvian Archive and Museum.

-The Archive and Museum were founded by LNFC chair and WFFL (World Federation of Free Latvians) board member, Andris Ķesteris, a retired professional archivist formerly with Libraries and Archives Canada who has spearheaded the effort to retain items of cultural significance.
+The Archive and Museum were founded by former LNFC President and WFFL (World Federation of Free Latvians) board member, Andris Ķesteris, a retired professional archivist formerly with Libraries and Archives Canada who has spearheaded the effort to retain items of cultural significance.
 Andris Ķesteris also chairs the WFFL Archive, Library, and Museum working group and continues to work with institutions in Latvia, Canada, and elsewhere. Ķesteris is also a Lifetime Member of the Baltic Heritage Network and the Baltic Audiovisual Archival Council, of which he is a founder and long-time board member.
 Also participating in the founding of the Archive and Museum were Aija Karkliņa, Skaidrīte Tērauda, and Ženija Vītola, who have contributed many volunteer hours.

-The Canadian Latvian Archive and Museum aims to collect and house in one place documents relating to the experience not only of exiled Latvians of the 1800s and 1900s but also those who arrived after the Second World War.
+The Canadian Latvian Archive and Museum aims to collect and house in one place documents relating to the experience not only of exiled Latvians of the 1800s and 1900s but also of those who arrived after the Second World War.
 The Archive and Museum are collecting both organizational and personal documents that reflect Latvian life in Canada.

 In terms of personal documents, for instance, there are letters with relatives and friends in Latvia.
 During the period of occupation in Latvia, one had to read "between the lines" to see life as it was in Latvia.
 People interested in history will be very thankful for the information that will be provided in these letters.
 The committee has also been able to collect passports, high school diplomas, travel documents, and newspapers from the 1920s.